Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Digital transformation: Implement digital solutions to optimize business processes and open up new business opportunities.

-• Further training: Invest in employee training to improve their skills and increase productivity.
+• Continuing education: Invest in training your employees to improve their skills and increase productivity.

-• Motivation and engagement: Create a positive work environment that encourages employee motivation and engagement.
+• Motivation and engagement: Create a positive work environment that promotes employee motivation and engagement.

 • Liquidity planning: Ensure that sufficient liquidity is available to cover operating expenses and investments.

-• Risk management: Implement strategies to minimize risk, for example through diversification and hedging.
+• Risk management: Implement strategies to minimize risk, for example through diversification and hedging transactions.

 What is a good Return on Equity?